BenderScript/envoybigbook/cmd/original-dst/README.md

 Envoy docker needs to run with *--network host* because it needs access to the original destination IP:port of the packet.
 This is done by using the socket option **SO_ORIGINAL_DST**.
 Check Envoy's specific documentation on [original destination filter](https://www.envoyproxy.io/docs/envoy/latest/configuration/listener_filters/original_dst_filter)

 Finally, the Envoy container **must** be run under root in order for the IPTables redirection to work properly as we will see later.
+You should see an output similar to this one.

 ```
 ubuntu$ ps aux | grep envoy